precice/tutorials/oscillator/README.md

 ## Post-processing

-Each simulation run will create two files containing position and velocity of the two masses over time.
+Each simulation run creates two files containing position and velocity of the two masses over time.
 These files are called `trajectory-MassOne.csv` and `trajectory-MassTwo.csv`.
 You can use the script `plot-trajectory.py` for post-processing.
 Type `python3 plot-trajectory --help` to see available options.
 You can, for example plot the trajectory by running

 ```bash
 python3 plot-trajectory.py python/output/trajectory-Mass-One.csv TRAJECTORY